hewison-chris/agora-cl-docs/website/docs/getting-started.md

 ### Backups and migrations

-<p>This subsection contains how-tos that help you back up and migrate Prysm's data.</p>
+<p>This subsection contains how-tos that help you back up and migrate Agora-cl's data.</p>
 </div>
 <div class='panel'>
 <a href='prysm-usage/database-backups'>Back up & restore database</a>